Andreavpowell/reading-notes/reactandcomponents-301.md

 - System maintenance and evolution
 - Independent

-# Props and How to Usse it in React
+# Props and How to Use it in React

 - Props stands for "properties"
 - Props passes data from one component to another